JinfengZh/a3r/README.md

 ## Description

-In this paper we propose A3R, Attribute -Aware Argumentative Recommender.
+In this paper, we propose A3R, Attribute -Aware Argumentative Recommender.
 Our framework harnesses the power of argumentation by treating each feature as an argument that can either support, attack or neutralize a prediction.
 Additionally, A3R formulates feature attribution as an argumentation procedure, and each computation has explicit semantics, which makes it inherently interpretable.

 ## A toy example
 ![A graphical representation of an argumentation procedure in a recommendation scenario.
 Each node represents an argument, at represents a feature of an item, the central node represents an argument "This item can be recommended to the target user".
 The value on the arc denotes the strength and polarity of the argument, "+" denotes supports, "-" denotes attacks, and "0" denotes neutralizes. ](https://github.com/JinfengZh/ca-fata/blob/master/figures/toy.png)